Dulwich and Herne Hill

 ] ) shows contemporaneous flight activity, including the height and flight paths of individual planes and noise monitoring points.

 Planes are joining the final approach earlier, which means that even though Dulwich is 16 miles away from Heathrow, most of the flights arriving into Heathrow are sent over us.
 The ‘continuous descent approach’ implemented by the Civil Aviation Authority in recent years also means that planes are flying lower over Dulwich.
+Most flights are now at 3000 to 4000ft compared with 4000 to 5000ft in 2011.

 The noise must stop.
 Local Residents should be consulted on changes to flight paths affecting the noise over our area.Heathrow airport should also increase the number of noise monitoring locations in south-east London.
 There is currently only one noise monitoring location in south-east London (which is located in Camberwell).
 This compares with no fewer than 6 monitoring locations in the Wimbledon area.